Ballet

 Ballet Level 1 – a beginner level class for those who have had a little ballet experience.
 It is a follow on from Introduction to Ballet.
 It’s a good place to start back if you did ballet as a child, or have done beginners ballet elsewhere.
 Its also good if you just want to go back to basics.

-Ballet Level 2 – suitable for those that have done ballet for approximately one to two years.
+Ballet Level 2 – suitable for those that have done ballet for approximately two or more years.
 It is also a good place to start back if you did ballet as a child.
 It can be good class to come to if you did quite a lot of ballet when you were young and you want to come back slowly.

 Ballet Level 3 – a medium level class is for those that have done ballet for two, three years or more.